The endless confusion over the selection of Electoral Commissioners: What is the best practice?

-I could not believe my ears listening to a tempestuous verbal exchange between the Electoral Commissioner, Mrs Jean Mensah and the General Secretary of NDC, Mr Asiedu Nketia in a leaked audio tape a couple of years ago.
+I could not believe my ears listening to tempestuous verbal exchanges between the Electoral Commissioner, Mrs Jean Mensah and the General Secretary of NDC, Mr Johnson Asiedu Nketia in a leaked audiotape a couple of years ago.

 You may believe it or not, in recent times, there have been countless attacks on the Chairperson of the Electoral Commissioner, Mrs Jean Mensah, whose managerial decisions are being opposed by the operatives of the opposition NDC.